Azure/aks-baseline-automation/README.md

 ![Infrastructure-as-Code](./docs/.attachments/IaC.jpg)

 ### Deploy AKS using GitHub Actions and Bicep
-Under the IaC/bicep folder you will find the instructions and the code to deploy the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline) through a GitHub Actions pipleine leveraging bicep CARML modules.
+Under the IaC/bicep folder you will find the instructions and the code to deploy the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline) through a GitHub Actions pipeline leveraging bicep CARML modules.
 The steps can be found [here](https://github.com/Azure/aks-baseline-automation/tree/main/IaC/bicep).

 ### Deploy AKS using GitHub Actions and Terraform
-Under the IaC/terraform folder you will find the instructions and the code to deploy the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline) through a GitHub Actions pipleine leveraging CAF Terraform modules.
+Under the IaC/terraform folder you will find the instructions and the code to deploy the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline) through a GitHub Actions pipeline leveraging CAF Terraform modules.
 The steps can be found [here](https://github.com/Azure/aks-baseline-automation/tree/main/IaC/terraform).

 ## Shared-Services
 This section demonstrates the provisioning of the Shared-Services.
 These services are the in-cluster common components that are used by all applications running on the cluster.